 Noteworthy, Prabhakaran reported the condition dup(3)(q21→qter) and del(3)(pter→p26.1).
-He also reported that the condition arisen due to pericentric inversion.
+He also described that the condition resulted due to pericentric inversion.

-Contrary, the study of Steinbach et al shows that the deletion duplication of chromosome 3 occurs due to meiotic recombination, a post-zygotic mitotic even, confirmed by Chen P et al.
+Contrary, the study of Steinbach et al shows that the deletion duplication of chromosome 3 occurs due to meiotic recombination, a post-zygotic mitotic event, confirmed by Chen P et al.

-Conclusively event of paracentric inversion, meiotic recombination and post-zygotic mitotic changes may cause deletion duplication of chromosome 3.
+Conclusively events of pericentric inversion, meiotic recombination and post-zygotic mitotic changes may cause deletion duplication of chromosome 3.
 Although the clear role of any event is still not studied in the present condition.

-Note that all of three events occur randomly during the cell division.
+Note that all three events occur randomly during the cell division.

 Symptoms of 3p deletion duplication :